Co-CREATE 2.0

 A better future is possible when we co-create spaces and focus on conversations that matter.

 FTE has distilled 20 years of accumulated wisdom about designing and facilitating discernment experiences, particularly with young adults.
-Now, FTE is sharing its facilitation practices and the science behind their efficacy in hopes of helping diverse groups of people discern purpose and call, catalyze leadership, transform their communities, and ultimately create a better world.
+For the past several years, FTE has shared its facilitation methodology and approach with practitioners in hopes of helping diverse groups of people discern purpose and call, catalyze leadership, transform their communities, and ultimately create a better world.

 Meet the Facilitators